2024 Year-End Tax Planning Strategies to Consider

 Utilizing a Roth Conversion

-If all or part of your retirement savings are currently held within Traditional IRAs, it is possible to move your Traditional IRA assets to a Roth IRA using what's called a Roth conversion.
+If any of your retirement savings are currently held within Traditional IRAs, it is possible to move your Traditional IRA assets to a Roth IRA using a Roth conversion.
 While you'll have to pay taxes in the year of conversion on the entire converted amount, withdrawals in the future are not mandatory, and will be completely tax-free.

 If you are currently in a higher tax bracket, you may want to consider the impact of paying taxes on the converted assets versus the benefit of any market appreciation that may accrue in your Roth IRA in the future.